kshitijdshah99/StockRush_InfoSHAHs/README.md

 - [x] Web Socket Waiting Room: Implemented a waiting room using web sockets where up to 5 players can join before the game begins.
 - [x] Sector and Company Structure: Incorporated a structure comprising 10 sectors with 5 companies each, offering a diverse trading environment.
 - [x] Share Limit: Users are restricted to buying a maximum of 20 shares per company to maintain fair gameplay.
+- [x] Implemented Authorization and JWT token, for sign in and sign-up feature for users.
+- [x] Built a waiting room or a server using websockets where different players join to trade among themselves in community based on uniquely generated server code.
+- [x] Robust logic for dynamic manipulation of stock prices in our game based on demand and supply balance.
+- [x] Safer and strict algorithms implemented to give real time experience of stock market and therby prevent stock manipulations by user's in our game.
+- [x]
 - [ ] Advanced Stock Price Manipulation: Intended to enhance the sophistication of stock price manipulation algorithms for a more dynamic market experience.
 - [ ] Enhanced User Interaction: Plan to integrate additional features to enhance user interaction and engagement within the game environment.
 - [ ] Leaderboards: The leaderboard feature is in progress, aiming to allow players to track their progress, but it is not yet fully functional or refined.